5 Tips to Double Your Facebook Traffic in No Time

 A blogger should know what makes others happy, honored, privileged, and benefitted in practical means.
 People want to be motivated, so bloggers should satisfy any of the reasons that improves privacy and quality of social media experience for fans, friends, and acquaintances.

-The Pew Research Center conducted a survey on the social media lives of Americans and found that 44% of Facebook users “Like” contents posted by their friends at least once in a day, and 29% doing that several times a day.
+The Pew Research Center conducted a survey on the social media lives of Americans and found that 44% of Facebook users “Like” content posted by their friends at least once in a day, and 29% doing that several times a day.
 This activity shows that maintaining contact with a friend or an acquaintance, create virtual empathy which has positive implications.

 Let’s look at the type of posts that are most ‘likable’ and ‘shareable’ to the majority of Facebook users, irrespective of the verticals they are from.